Holts Landing State Park: Recreation

 Holts Landing State Park's picnic facilities include picnic tables located in shady sections of the park.
 There are nearby charcoal grills and a large lawn for the spreading of picnic blankets.
 A pavilion with a large grill and a seating capacity of 80 people is available to rent for events such as family reunions, church gatherings, and company picnics.
 Holts Landing State Park also features a playground and horseshoes pits.
 Public toilet facilities are located between the main parking area and the crabbing pier.

 The Assawoman Canal, which connects Indian River Bay to the north with Little Assawoman Bay to the south, is part of Holts Landing State Park.
 Immigrant laborers initially dug the canal by hand in the 1890s.
 Last dredged in the 1950s, the canal is no longer deep enough to handle the boat traffic that once passed through it when it was part of the Intracoastal Waterway.
 Although a privately owned marina lies within the park at the northern end of the canal, most of the rest of the canal is too shallow and narrow for recreational motorboats to navigate safely.
 The canal has become a haven for recreational kayakers.

-The recreational facilities at Holts Landing State Park are open daily from 8:00 a.m.
-Eastern Time until sunset except for the boat ramp, which is open 24 hours a day.

-In 2015, an annual summer music concert series began at Holts Landing State Park as part of a series of monthly summer "Family Fun Nights" at the park, sponsored during their first year by the Delaware Division of Parks and Recreation in honor of the park's 50th anniversary.
-In 2016, the Friends of Holts Landing State Park volunteer group took over sponsorship of the Family Fun Nights and their associated concert series.